FRRouting/frrbot/README.md

 *Option 2: WSGI*

-- Use `./run.sh` to create and mount a WSGI endpoint on /frrbot and configure your web server to WSGI proxy your pyaload URL to it.
+- Use `./run.sh` to create and mount a WSGI endpoint on /frrbot and configure your web server to WSGI proxy your payload URL to it